nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 |||||**Azure**: Standard\_D4\_v3, Standard\_D5\_v3|
 |||||**GCE**: n1-standard-32, n1-standard-64|

 The **small size** instance configuration is appropriate for most initial production deployments, or for development/testing environments.
 The large size is for production environments where there is a consistently high workload.
+Suggested instance types are provided for common platforms, but do refer to platform documentation for up-to-date instance types that align with the recommended resources.

 ~> **NOTE** For high workloads, ensure that the disks support high IOPS to keep up with the high Raft log update rate.